dataset-ninja/doors/README.md

 # DOORS: Dataset fOr bOuldeRs Segmentation

-Doors is a dataset for semantic segmentation and object detection tasks.
+DOORS is a dataset for semantic segmentation and object detection tasks.